MacHu-GWU/cerberus-sanhe/docs/index.rst

 Welcome to Cerberus-Sanhe
 =========================

-this is folk project of https://github.com/nicolaiarocci/cerberus, Sanhe add support for ``bytes``, ``date`` types, and add rules for ``maxsize``, ``minsize``, ``before``, ``after``.
+This is folk project of https://github.com/nicolaiarocci/cerberus, Sanhe add support for ``bytes``, ``date`` types, and add rules for ``maxsize``, ``minsize``, ``before``, ``after``.